Science

 Mammoth DNA Produces Shaggy Woolly Mice in Groundbreaking De-Extinction Milestone

 The prospect of seeing a woolly mammoth walk the Earth again has moved from speculation into the laboratory.
-Researchers at Colossal Biosciences recently announced a major victory: the birth…
+Researchers at Colossal Biosciences announced a major milestone in March 2025: the…

 Prehistoric Giant Unearthed: Massive Mastodon Skull Discovered in Rural Iowa Creek